cesium/fractal-tree/src/content/_index.md

 In case you are wondering about `angle = slider.value();`, it is simply saying that the slider created is applied to the angle range.
 Also let is used to define the variable name instead of creating a function.
-And, the best of all&hellip; less work.
+And, the best of all... less work.

 The right side is now done so to do the left side you simply `rotate` to the opposite side by doing -angle and calling branch again with everything on the if condition